 - Students are expected to take handwritten notes during class.
-When PowerPoints are provided in advance, students are expected to print them on their own before class and to take additional handwritten notes on them. - Students are not to use phones or computers during class, except for tasks directly related to the lesson, like note taking and accessing the PowerPoint being discussed.
+When PowerPoints are provided in advance, students are expected to print them on their own before class and to take additional handwritten notes on them. - Students are not to use phones or computers during class time, unless needed for note taking due to a documented learning accommodation.
 Students not following this policy may be asked to leave the class, in which case they will be marked absent for the day. - Homework assignments are not to be worked on and not to be submitted online during class time (M/W 4:30-5:45pm) for any reason (unless specifically announced by the professor).
 The penalty for this will be a grade of ZERO on that assignment - no warnings or exceptions!